Klipper3d/klipper/docs/Config_Reference.md

 #   off and 1.0 being full on.
 Consider using the PID_CALIBRATE
 #   command to obtain these parameters.
 The pid_Kp, pid_Ki, and pid_Kd
 #   parameters must be provided for PID heaters.
+#primary_pid_kp:
+#primary_pid_ki:
+#primary_pid_kd:
+#secondary_pid_kp:
+#secondary_pid_ki:
+#secondary_pid_kd:
+#   On 'dual_loop_pid' control use two PID loops to control the
+#   temperature.
+The primary PID loop controls the temperature
+#   directly.
+The secondary PID loop controls the power to the primary
+#   PID loop.
+This allows the primary PID loop to be tuned for
+#   temperature control, while the secondary PID loop can be tuned for
+#   power control, not exceeding the temperature limit set on
+#   'secondary_max_temp_target'.
+#   The primary sensor is positioned close where the temperature
+#   measurament should be more accurate (e.g. on the bed surface).
+The
+#   secondary sensor is positioned where the temperature measurament
+#   should not exceed a limit (e.g. on the silicone heater).
 #max_delta: 2.0
 #   On 'watermark' controlled heaters this is the number of degrees in
 #   Celsius above the target temperature before disabling the heater